tadeohepperle/vert/README.md

 ## Vert Game Engine

-An experimental game engine framework, abusing type erased arenas and a form of trait reflection.
+An experimental game engine in Rust.
+Work in Progress.

 ![vert](https://github.com/tadeohepperle/vert/assets/62739623/fa94f89b-ba90-40a9-940a-62df76558665)

-This is a work in progress, mainly for myself to learn graphics programming with wgpu.
+This is not an engine meant to be used by anyone yet, it is mainly for myself to learn graphics programming with wgpu and to write a 3D trading card game in this engine.
 The structure is gonna change a lot.
 The aim of this is to create a game engine that is simple enough to understand back to front for one person.
 It is not a goal of this engine to be as general-purpose as possible.

+The game engine provides a system where you can specify Modules that have other Modules as dependencies.
+It then takes care of initializing modules when all the dependencies of a module have been already initialized.
+Cycles and missing modules are detected and reported at startup.
+The composition and dependency analysis of the modules is done at startup and not at compile time to not have too many generics and macros that slow down compilation.

-## Features ()
+## Features

-- [x] Type Erased arenas to store components of any type.
+- [x] Module system, to dynamically compose dependency hierarchies.
-- [x] Trait reflection: Iterate over all components that implement some trait.
 - [x] UI Rectangles with rounded borders
 - [x] UI and 3d Text rendering
 - [x] Tonemapping